AI Prototype

 We don't have evals.
 How do you build them?

-Real inputs from your logs (or synthetic ones if you don't have logs yet), labelled with the behaviour you actually want.
+Real inputs from your logs (or synthetic ones if you don't have logs yet), labelled with the behaviour you want.
 Then a mix of deterministic checks, rubric grading, and LLM-as-judge where appropriate.
 We calibrate AI judges against human labels instead of treating them as truth.
 Everything runs on CI and breaks the build when it should.

 Which observability platform should we pick?